jonase/eastwood/README.next.md

 Eastwood warns when it finds:

+- misplaced docstrings
 - deprecated java instance methods, static fields, static methods and constructors
 - deprecated clojure vars
 - def's nested inside other def's
 - redefinitions of the same name in the same namespace
+- unused return values of pure functions, or some others where it rarely makes sense to discard its return value
+- unused private vars
 - unused function arguments
-- unused private vars
+- unused namespaces
-- unused return values of pure functions, or some others where it rarely makes sense to discard its return value
 - reflection
 - naked (:use ...)
-- misplaced docstrings
 - keyword typos

 Because Eastwood evaluates the code it is linting, you must use a